trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

 _Label to identify the study skin.
-(MfN, Photo: Mareike Vennen.
+(MfN, image: Mareike Vennen.
 All rights reserved.)_

 </figcaption>